Embark's History

 An electronic medical record (EMR) is the second-highest cost for solo and small group practices.
 A 9-person private practice typically pays $14,000 per year for an EMR (between $95 to $130/month/user).

 Embark EMR is setting a new precedent in EMR functionality and affordability by offering a simpler and more cost-effective solution at $20/month/user.
-That’s a savings of more than $11,800 per year.
+That’s a savings of $11,800 per year.

 Define and build